lyf23333/DRL_Autonomous_Driving/README.md

 - **Track Recording**: Record the ego vehicle's position, orientation, and speed during simulation
 - **Other Vehicle Tracking**: Optionally track positions of other vehicles in the scene
-- **Top-down View**: Capture a top-down camera view of the environment
+- **Top-down View**: Capture a top-down camera view of the environment with 1-second interval timelapses
 - **Static Visualization**: Generate static visualizations of the vehicle's path with speed color coding
 - **Animated Replay**: Create animated visualizations showing the vehicle's movement over time
+- **Timelapse Video**: Generate videos from captured top-down image sequences
 - **Session Management**: Easily manage and review multiple recording sessions

 ## Requirements